 Special Seal(s) / Color / Format: Plastic card in ID-1 format with dimensions of 54 x 85.6 (+/-0.75) mm.
 The ID card is made of multilayer polymer material (polycarbonate) with laser data engraving technology.
 The front side of the ID card has the state flag of Ukraine, the small state coat of arms of Ukraine and the text of national anthem of Ukraine.
 The back side of the card has an optically variable image of the digitized picture of the passport holder’s face and holder’s year of birth separated by a space in the middle.

-Procedure for Obtaining: The applicant needs to contact the local department of State Migration services based on the place of registration in Ukraine.
+Procedure for Obtaining: The applicant needs to contact the local department of State Migration Services based on their place of registration in Ukraine.
 The applicant needs to provide his or her Ukrainian birth certificate and internal passports of his or her parents.
 Average processing time is 30 days.

-Alternate Documents: Beginning in 2016, the Passport of Citizen of Ukraine is being replaced by a new format ID card for all those applying for the first time.
+Alternate Documents: Beginning in 2016, the Passport of Citizen of Ukraine (which is used as an internal national ID, is not valid for international travel, and is colloquially known as an “internal passport”) is being replaced by the new format ID card described above for all those applying for a national ID for the first time.
 Holders of Passports of Citizen of Ukraine needing a new document will receive a replacement Passport of Citizen of Ukraine rather than the new format ID card.
+Internal passports continue to be widely used as national ID, particularly by older individuals.

 Comments: There are two versions of the ID card available – with electronic chip and without electronic chip.